transition-state

 Double-ended: Nudged Elastic Band

-The NEB finds minimum energy paths between known initial and final states.
-Images are distributed along the path and connected by spring forces.
-The climbing image variant pushes the highest-energy image uphill to converge on the saddle point.
+NEB connects a known reactant to a known product.
+Images are distributed along the path and linked by spring forces; the climbing-image variant pushes the highest-energy image uphill to land on the saddle.

 Single-ended: Dimer Method